-How is April already over?
-Anyway, now that means that I've completed 8 out of 24 books of Book Riot's 2019 Read Harder Challenge!
-The tasks I completed this month required me to read a comic by an LGBTQIA creator and a book written in prison.
-For the tasks, I selected Lumberjanes, Vol. 2: Friendship to the Max by Noelle Stevenson and Le Morte d'Arthur by Thomas Mallory.
-Read on to see my mini reviews and what's next for May:
+November already?
+What the heck!
+Anyway, now that means that I've completed 20 out of 24 books of Book Riot's 2019 Read Harder Challenge!
+The tasks I completed this month required me to read a cozy mystery and a business book.
+For the tasks, I selected Elementary, She Read (A Sherlock Holmes Bookshop Mystery #1) by Vicki Delany and #Girlboss by Sophia Amoruso.
+Read on to see my mini reviews and what's next for November:

 ❋ ❋ ❋ ❋

 Have you read any of these books?
-Are you participating in the Read Harder Challenge this year, or have you in the past?
-As always, thanks for visiting my blog and perhaps even commenting down below!
+Are you taking part in Book Riot's Read Harder Challenge?
+As always, thanks for visiting my blog and possibly even commenting down below!